Interplay between substrate rigidity and tissue fluidity regulates cell monolayer spreading: Active vertex model for collective cell spreading

 The influx of cells from the aggregate into the monolayer is modelled by stochastically inserting new cells into the the 2D monolayer, within a region that the aggregate occupies above the monolayer~\cite{yousafzai2020tissue} (Fig.~\ref{fig:1}).
 When a new cell is added, an existing cell within the aggregate area is randomly selected and subdivided into two, with the new cell initialized to have zero polarity.
 The cell influx, or rate of cell additions, increases with monolayer area, as the aggregate has more contact area to add cells in, until the monolayer spreads outside of the aggregate area.
-This results in a time-dependent cell flux $J(t)= G \min(A(t), A_\text{ag}) / a^*$, where $G$ is the maximum flux, $A(t)$ is the area of the monolayer at time $t$, $A_\text{ag}$ is the contact area of the aggregate, and $a^*$ is the area of a single cell at the mechanical equilibrium.
-Thus, without cell crawling, the monolayer area will grow exponentially until it is larger than the aggregate area, after which it will grow linearly.
+This results in a time-dependent cell flux $J(t)= G \min(A(t), A_\text{ag}) / a^*$, where $G$ is the maximum flux, $A(t)$ is the area of the monolayer at time $t$, $A_\text{ag}$ is the contact area of the aggregate {at $90^{\circ}$ contact angle}, and $a^*$ is the area of a single cell at the mechanical equilibrium.
+Thus, without cell crawling, the monolayer area will grow exponentially until it is larger than the aggregate area, after which it will grow linearly. { Without the addition of cells from the aggregate, the monolayer would exhibit Kelvin-Voigt type viscoelasticity, in which the aggregate would increase in area up to a maximum value.
+However, at longer timescales cells in the monolayer may adapt their shape to stretch and get thinner, or divide, giving a more fluid like behaviour of the tissue which is often used to model monolayers.}